unsignd/Textion/README.md

 # Textion
-A javascript module for text animation
+Textion is a javascript module for text animation.<br>
+It adds text animation without any affecting your code.

 <img src="./data/textionGIF.gif">